simonw/s3-credentials/docs/other-commands.md

 The commmand accepts the same `--nl`, `--csv` and `--tsv` options as `list-users`.

+Add `--urls` to include a `URL` field in the output providing the full URL to each object.

 ## list-user-policies

 To see a list of inline policies belonging to users: